 Dissertation: "Identity, Hózhó, Change, and Land: Navajo Environmental Perspectives," University of Wisconsin-Madison Nelson Institute for Environmental Studies, 2003.

-Fields of Interest: political ecology, health geography, South Africa, livelihoods, health and healing, qualitative methods, international development
+Fields of Interest: political ecology, Africa, health and healing, feminist theory and methods, science and technology studies

 Hannah Nyala West